Hilarioo/Hatchio/README.md

 - Done json response with proper formating ish
 - Fixed job listings db schema
-- Populated students and job listings
+- Populated students and job listings with 3 entries on job listings and 4 on students

 ### Monday, March 29, 2021